Tracing

 IMPORTANT:

-• Read Configure Gas Tracing or Configure Feeder Manager 1.0 to configure your network for gas or electric tracing.
+• Refer to Configure Gas Tracing OR Configure Feeder Manager 1.0 to configure your network for gas or electric tracing.

 • ArcFM Mobile supports both Feeder Manager 1.0 and Feeder Manager 2.0 but requires FM1.0 fields to be populated.
 Therefore, if you are using FM2.0, you must have Feeder Sync enabled to populate the applicable FM1.0 fields.